stitchdata/docs/_destinations/microsoft-azure/microsoft-azure-overview.md

 permalink: /destinations/microsoft-azure-sql-data-warehouse/
 keywords: microsoft azure, microsoft azure, microsoft azure data warehouse, microsoft azure etl, etl to microsoft azure
 summary: &summary |
-  Microsft Azure SQL Data Warehouse is a fast, fully-managed, petabyte-scale data warehouse.
+  Microsoft Azure SQL Data Warehouse is a fast, fully-managed, petabyte-scale data warehouse.
 It's ideal for batch-based data warehouse workloads, and designed with a decoupled storage and compute model that allows it to scale quickly and be maintained in a cost-effective way.

 content-type: "destination-overview"
 key: "microsoft-azure-reference"